daehli/earthwalker/handlers/api/API.md

 ### Responses

 All request and response bodies contain either nothing, a JSON object containing only error: message, or a JSON object encoded directly from the corresponding type in `domain`.
+**The API does not guarantee that arrays arrive in order!**

 ```
 Successful request responses: